 Tricia is a nature photographer and blogger, as well as an outdoor enthusiast.
-She is currently on the board for Lambton Wildlife and the Lambton Wildlife webmaster.
+She is currently the Lambton Wildlife webmaster.

 Last year I attended the Birding Course put on by Lambton Wildlife over the course of several weeks.
 Many presenters shared their wisdom and experience on identifying, locating, and photographing birds, as well as the equipment and references needed to succeed as a birder.